Community Cooking:

 Community based stoves in school, hospitals, health centers and more can benefit from direct financial savings from avoided wood purchase.

-Efficient community stoves drastically improves respiratory health of cooks and students by installing a chimney to moving harmful smoke away from the cooking areas.
+Efficient community stoves drastically improve the respiratory health of cooks and students by installing a chimney to move harmful smoke away from the cooking areas.

 By lowering cooking costs in schools with efficient stoves, we make education more affordable, potentially increasing girls' attendance and advancing gender equality.